mikemalinowski/factories/README.md

 ## Testing and Stability

-This module comes with a suite of unit tests which give a 94% coverage.
+This module comes with a suite of unit tests which give a 96% coverage.
 It is therefere highly recommended that you run these tests prior to making any alterations, and again before putting forward fixes or contributions.

-Whilst every effort goes into stability, given that this is a relatively new module it is always appreciated if you can communicate any bugs or issues to [mike@twisted.space](mike@twisted.space)
+Whilst every effort goes into stability, given that this is a relatively new module it is always appreciated if you can communicate any bugs or issues to [mike.malinowski@outlook.com](mike.malinowski@outlook.com)

 ## Compatability